magao-x/MagAOX/apps/resurrector/resurrector_indi.md

 The ".hb" extension means HexBeat (heartbeat).
 The INDI driver heartbeat FIFO must be named "drivername.hb" with the ".hb" extension meaning HexBeat (heartbeat).

-### indiserver.ctrl, indiserver, magaox.conf
+### indiserver.ctrl, magaox.conf

-The INDI server FIFO is named "indiserver.ctrl" and it must be configured both as the INDI server parameter "indiserver.f" in isXXX.conf, and as the global parameter "indiserver_ctrl_fifo" in magaox.conf.
+The INDI server control FIFO is named "indiserver.ctrl" and it must be configured both as the INDI server parameter "indiserver.f" in isXXX.conf, and as the global parameter "indiserver_ctrl_fifo" in magaox.conf.
 This is a named FIFO used by any INDI driver process for transmitting a "start /path/to/fifos/drivername<LF>" message to the INDI server process, which message notifies the INDI server that a new driver is joining the INDI protocol network.

 The file "magaox.conf" is a global configuration TOML file that is read by all INDI processes, both server and drivers.
 See "EXAMPLES" below for a sample magaox.conf file.